open-telemetry/community/docs/how-to-configure-new-repository.md

 1. Every repository has three teams associated with it.
-Typically for the repository `opentelemetry-foo` they will be named `foo-triagers`, `foo-approvers`, and `foo-maintainers`. `foo-maintainers` is a child of `foo-approvers` as it always contains subset of people and defines a larger scope of privileges.
+Typically for the repository `opentelemetry-foo` they will be named `foo-triagers`, `foo-approvers`, and `foo-maintainers`. `foo-maintainers` is a child of `foo-approvers`, and `foo-approvers` is a child of `foo-triagers`, as it each group always contains a subset of people and defines a larger scope of privileges.
 2. Every member of `foo-maintainers` should be included in `foo-approvers` and `foo-triagers` explicitly, with the "Maintainer" GitHub privileges.
 This allows repository maintainers to invite new approvers and